 Skip to main content

-If you’ve ever had Maqluba (or Makloubeh, you know it’s more than just a meal... it’s an experience.
-This beloved rice dish is a showstopper, perfect for family gatherings or special occasions.
+You know how much we both love Maqluba, it’s more than just a meal, it’s a full-on experience.
+This beloved rice dish is always a showstopper, perfect for family gatherings or special occasions, and one of your favourite recipes for a reason.

 Maqluba is all about layers... fluffy, spiced rice, chicken or tender lamb, and perfectly roasted vegetables (aubergine, tomatoes, cauliflower or potatoes).
 My favourite part is when you flip the pot onto a platter and reveal the beautiful layers underneath.
 That’s where the name comes from - Maqluba; literally means “upside down.”